A wise sage once said:

 And these places in New Hampshire definitely treat her right.

-So listen up Hanover (the most expensive place in New Hampshire) as we explain how we created this ranking.
+So listen up Durham (the most expensive place in New Hampshire) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about New Hampshire and the cheapest places in the country: